Historian Interview Questions:

 5. Describe a time when you made a mistake in your duties.
 How did you rectify it?

 Candidates should acknowledge the importance of diligence in their duties and how oversight can lead to research inaccuracies.
-Look for stories where candidates erred, rectified their error and learned a valuable lesson from the experience.
+Look for stories where candidates erred, rectified their errors, and learned a valuable lesson from the experience.